bbauska/ibm-intermediate-web-dev/README.md

 These improve testing speed and efficiency, test accuracy, and reduce test maintenance costs and risks.
 Learning the fundamentals presented here is the first step towards a long and rewarding career as a web developer.
-To successfully complete this course, you should be familiar with the following:

 <p align="center">
 <img src="./assets/images/image002.png" alt="image002" style="width:500px;"/>
 </p>
 <!-- {width="5.0in" height="2.8327996500437447in"} -->

+To successfully complete this course, you should be familiar with the following:
-Basic knowledge of computer terminology Basic knowledge of website development Have a familiarity with the web development tools, and Have a familiarity with the search engine elements.
+  - Basic knowledge of computer terminology,
+  - Basic knowledge of website development,
+  - Have a familiarity with the web development tools,
+  - and have a familiarity with the search engine elements.

 This course is part of a series of IBM courses designed to help you improve your skills as a front-end developer and understand the technical aspect of web and front-end application development.
-When you complete this course, you will be able to:

 <p align="center">
 <img src="./assets/images/image003.png" alt="image003" style="width:500px;"/>
 </p>
 <!-- {width="5.0in" height="2.8327996500437447in"} -->

+When you complete this course, you will be able to:
-Identify how to work with content management systems (CMSs) Identify how to improve a website\'s search engine ranking Discuss the importance of bundling code with a module bundler to deploy code faster.
-Describe how automated testing frameworks assist in developing test cases that enhance a website\'s effectiveness and performance (efficacy), and Demonstrate best practices for using debugging tools to find bugs in code by increasing visibility, analysis, and testing.
+  - Identify how to work with content management systems (CMSs),
+  - Identify how to improve a website\'s search engine ranking,
+  - Discuss the importance of bundling code with a module bundler to deploy code faster,
+  - Describe how automated testing frameworks assist in developing test cases that enhance a website\'s effectiveness and performance (efficacy),
+  - and Demonstrate best practices for using debugging tools to find bugs in code by increasing visibility, analysis, and testing.

 This course is designed specifically for beginners, with guided instructional videos that walk you through key concepts and essential